ETX-ASU/ring-leader/README.md

 yarn run develop
 ```

-This will build each of the three packages and start watchers.
+This will install all dependencies, build each of the packages and being watching each package for changes.

 # Running Tests